-- contravene a provision of this Act relating to the operation of a heavy vehicle; - (b) the reasons for the belief; - (c) the provisions of this Act in relation to which the belief is held: - (d) the prescribed review information for the decision; - (e) that the notice is given under this section. - (6) The improvement notice may state the way the alleged contravention or likely contravention, or the matters or activities occasioning the alleged contravention or likely contravention, are to be remedied.
+- (b) the reasons for the belief; - (c) the provisions of this Act in relation to which the belief is held; - (d) the prescribed review information for the decision; - (e) that the notice is given under this section. - (6) The improvement notice may state the way the alleged contravention or likely contravention, or the matters or activities occasioning the alleged contravention or likely contravention, are to be remedied.